 Just like with any rumor, you should take this with a grain of salt… however, unlike some other recent rumors, this one seems fairly plausible.
 Droid Life is reporting that, according to “reliable sources”, the Android 2.2 update rollout for the Motorola Droid will begin on July 13, just two days before the launch of the Droid X.

 When the Droid X was announced, they made it clear that the phone would receive the 2.2 update sometime in late August, while the original Droid would receive the update in late July.
-The thirteenth may not be late in the month, but it still doesn’t completely discredit the rumor.
 Read More

 This is an alpha release.
 This means it is buggy, and might have some minor (maybe even substantial) issues upon installation.
 Download and install at your own risk.

 UPDATE: Updated download link for Alpha 3 below.
 We don’t currently have a change log, unfortunately.

 An alpha of CyanogenMod 6 for the Droid has been released, and is up for download.
 The link, along with the link for FRF85B’s GApps (Google Apps) package, is below.
 Read More

 You must have FRF85B installed to upgrade.
 Presumably, ANY Nexus One (AT&T or T-Mobile, etc) that has FRF85B can use this upgrade